debops/debops/docs/defaults-configuration.rst

   :file:`/dev/sdb5`.

 ``crypttab_options``
+  Optional.
 List of options to configure for each device in :file:`/etc/crypttab`.
   Overwrites the default as configured by :ref:`cryptsetup_crypttab_options`.